mark-watson/Racket-AI-book/manuscript/llm.md

 ## Using Google Gemini APIs in Racket

 This code provides a lightweight client that doesn't just generate text; it also leverages Gemini's ability to "ground" its answers using Google Search.
 This is particularly useful when you need your AI to have access to up-to-date information rather than just relying on its training data.
-We will use the **gemini-3-flash-preview** model here, which I’ve found to be incredibly fast and cost-effective for these kinds of experiments.

 ```racket
 #lang racket